8ta4/quest/README.md

 > Can I use `quest` with [Vimium](https://github.com/philc/vimium)?

-Totally! `quest` is designed to play nicely with Vimium.
+Totally! `quest` is designed to play nicely with Vimium both in the reading window and the question window.

+> Can I use `quest` with Dark Reader?

+Yes, `quest` is compatible with Dark Reader in both the reading and question windows.